Skip to main content

 They enable stories/documentation to be linked to goals, strengths, milestones, aspirations or ‘where to from here’ statements.
 Notes can be used to show how you plan to support a child’s interest and to create regular goals with parents.

-• Daily routines allow you to share food, toilet, sleep and sunscreen routines with parents instantly.
+• Routines allow you to share food, toilet, sleep and sunscreen routines with parents instantly.

 Work with your team